 6. Cool Corporate

 It can be difficult for a brand that offers a serious service or product, such as banking and finance areas, to find a balance between business and fun.
-Corporate brands tend to have a bad reputation of appearing outdated, flat and dull compared to new up and coming brands with more exciting products and services.
+Corporate brands tend to have a bad reputation of appearing outdated, flat and dull compared to new up-and-coming brands with more exciting products and services.

 As more and more corporate brands go into the digital world, they find the need to advance with the times while still keeping their heritage.
 With slight improvements in typography and colours, brands can achieve an updated look without losing their identity that the customers know them for.